rockettheme/docs/Docs/joomla/templates/lumiere/special_features.md

 #### Video Conversion

-If you don't have any supported format for your videos, you can use video conversion tool to convert your videos.
+If you do not have any supported format for your videos, you can use video conversion tool to convert your videos.
 On Lumiere, we use [Miro Video Converter][miro] to convert and compress the videos.
 It offers a beautiful, simple way to convert almost any video to MP4, WebM, Ogg Theora, as well as batch conversion, custom sizing, and more!

 ![][demo4]